Journalist held for spreading ‘hatred’

 KARACHI: The Karachi Police arrested journalist and social media activist Bilal Farooqi from his residence in Defence View on Friday evening for allegedly spreading hatred and maligning state institutions.
 Meanwhile, a sedition FIR has been recorded against senior journalist and ex-PEMRA chief Absar Alam in Dina, Jhelum.

-Reacting to the developments, the Pakistan Federal Union of Journalists (PFUJ) condemned the arrest of Karachi-based journalist Bilal Farooqi and sedition case against former PEMRA chairman Absar Alam in baseless, fabricated and concocted allegations, and demanded his immediate release and withdrawal of FIR.
+Reacting to the developments, the Pakistan Federal Union of Journalist (PFUJ) condemned the arrest of Karachi based journalist Bilal Farooqi and Sedition case against Former PEMRA Chairman Absar Alam in baseless, fabricated and concocted allegations, and demanded his immediate release and withdrawal of FIR.

-In a statement, PFUJ President Shehzada Zulfiqar and Secretary General Nasir Zaidi, condemning the arrest of Bilal Farooqi on complaint by some unknown person, said it is proof of high handedness of authorities who just want to suppress the media and journalist community.
+In a statement PFUJ President Shehzada Zulfiqar and Secretary General Nasir Zaidi while condemning the arrest of Bilal Farooqi on complain by some unknown person is a proof of high handedness of authorities who just want to suppress media and journalist community.

+The PFUJ leadership called for immediate withdrawal of case against Bilal Farooqi lodged by an unknown factory worker who may even not know to Bilal Farooqi and that too on flimsy and fabricated charges.
+They urged the authorities and Sindh government to make arrangements for Farooqi’s release.

-"If both the fabricated and concocted cases are not withdrawn immediately, then we will be left with the only option to call a strike and protest across the country which may harm the current government and tarnish the image of the country, just because of ill-conceived ideas of the decision makers," the statement said.
+"If both the fabricated and concocted cases are not withdrawn immediately, then we will be left with the only option to call strike and protest cross the country which may harm the current government and tarnish the image of the country, just because of ill conceived ideas of the decision makers," the statement said.